georgbischoff/Tutorials/tutorials/cp-wdi5-cap/cp-wdi5-cap.md

     In your `bookshop.test.js` file, you'll define the steps of your test scenario and within them, refer to your page objects.

-2. Implement the `it` function by adding the skeleton of the *create new book* test:
+2. Into the `describe` funcion, implement the `it` function by adding the skeleton of the *create new book* test:

     ```JavaScript
     it("create a new book", async () => {